ksu-cs-textbooks/cc210/content/04-conditionals/06-java/03-variable-scope.md

 weight: 30
 ---

-Now that we've learned how to create new code blocks in our programs using constructs such as the **If-Then** and **If-Then-Else** statements, we must take a minute to discuss one of the major limitations of those code blocks.
+Now that we've learned how to create new code blocks in our programs using constructs such as the **if** and **if-else** statements, we must take a minute to discuss one of the major limitations of those code blocks.

 The _scope_ of a variable refers to the possible areas in a program's code where that variable can be accessed and used.
 This is very important to understand once we begin introducing additional code blocks in our programs, because variables declared inside of a code block cannot be accessed outside of that block.